Tilea Campaign Part 31

 When the mounted men at arms of the Black Guard and the Knights of the Lady both turned to face enemy engaged with the demigryphs they discovered that their assistance was not needed!

-The skeletal regiment had reformed to face the Colossus, while Saffiro made his own way off the field.
-Smelling a trap, the Colossus lurched off to one, remaining close enough to cast magic but not so close as to allow the warriors to swarm him.
-Then it saw its chance and strode between the two mobs, the better to see the fleeing necromancer.
-Both cannons fired at the undead brutes but their gunners over-compensated for the range and sent their shots overhead.
+The skeletal regiment reformed to face the Colossus, while Saffiro turned to make his own way off the field.
+Smelling a trap, the Colossus lurched off to one side, remaining close enough to cast magic but not so close as to allow the warriors to swarm him.
+Spotting its chance, it strode between the two mobs, the better to see the fleeing necromancer.

 Next Installment: Part 32